-Expert Guide To Becoming a Tattoo Artist in 2021
+Expert Guide To Becoming a Tattoo Artist in 2023

 The thought of becoming a tattoo artist has crossed the minds of thousands of artists this year.
 For some, becoming a tattoo artist has been a lifelong dream.
-For others, it’s a spur-of-the-moment thing, and not all of them actually go through with it.
+For others, it’s a spur-of-the-moment thing, and not all of them go through with it.

 The reasons for this vary.
 Upon doing the necessary research or talking to someone they trust about it, they may find that it is too demanding or volatile.
-Some are dissuaded by the liability aspect of things and the fact that tattoo artists are not accepted by certain members of society.
+Some are dissuaded by the liability aspect of things, and the fact that tattoo artists are not accepted by certain members of society.

 Good for them!
 It’s better to know what they’re getting themselves into and to understand what becoming a tattoo artist means and entails.

-Becoming a tattoo artist ultimately means you’ll have to be dedicated to the craft in order to succeed.
+Becoming a tattoo artist ultimately means you’ll have to be dedicated to the craft to succeed.
 It also includes a series of steps that will help you to kickstart your career in the right direction.
 Here we’ll take you down the typical road of becoming a tattoo artist and how you can maximize your potential.

-Practice your drawing
+Practice your Drawing

 If you have the opportunity to attend art classes, take it.
 You don’t need a college degree to learn and practice art.
-However, it would not hurt to get a degree in fine arts or graphic design.
-(Plus, if you ever decide to switch career paths, you’ll have it to fall back on).
+However, it would not hurt to get a qualification in fine arts or graphic design.
+(Plus, if you ever decide to switch career paths, you’ll have something to fall back on).
 The internet is also a great tool for learning about how tattooing has developed over the years.
 You can also check out the work of famous tattoo artists and even try to mimic some of their work.

 In this stage, you’ll learn some of your strengths and weaknesses.
-This is the perfect time to work on them since it will help you to become a better tattoo artist in the long run.
+This is the perfect time to work on them as it will help you to become a better tattoo artist in the long run.
 Once you’ve worked on your art skills, you can move on to the next stage.

-Receive some sort of training
+Receive some sort of Training

 Now